 I’m feeling a little blue today.
 I’m sure I’m being tested on my health.
 I also can’t change the way I do things and yet there are days where I feel I must defend my corner.

 As a child, I was constantly being labelled, because they thought me lazy, my attention span was spasmodic.
 I was slow at things and in school.
 My father kept saying I would catch up.

 Growing up, I would start something and lose interest very quickly.
 It was never intentioned, but very frustrating because there were so many things that I wanted to tackle, but would often have to rest.
 As frustrating as it was for me, it was more frustrating for everyone else, particularly my family.

-It’s easy to forget that I have Cerebral Palsy, because it’s mild, but emotionally I live in my own little emotional world.
-Would a worse scenario of Cerebral Palsy bring about a more sympathetic response?
-I believe so.
+It’s easy to forget that I have cerebral palsy, because it’s not always obvious, but I live in my own little world.
+Would a worse scenario of cerebral palsy bring about a more sympathetic response?
 If someone has a broken leg, people are more likely to be sympathetic, than if someone is struggling with addiction.

-My Cerebral Palsy isn’t obvious, neither are my struggles.
-It’s easy to forget I struggle with both, but they’re obvious to me; but others lose interest as a consequence.
+It’s easy to forget I struggle, but it’s obvious to me: others lose interest as a consequence.